maximilianotopp/buy-anywhere-front-end/README.md

 ## Rules
 - There should be NO changes to MASTER branch.
 Changes are only made by Aproving a Pull-Request and merging a development branch to master
-- When you start working on a Story / Task you should create a branch with the following naming convention:
+- When you start working on a Story / Task you should create a branch with the following naming convention:<br/>
-  <feature or bug>/<task-id>-<change-description>
-  Example:
+  Example:<br/>
-    Let's assume that we have a task FE-001 that states the following: "As a user I want the logo of the app to be shown in the right corner of the screen"
+    Let's assume that we have a task FE-001 that states the following: "As a user I want the logo of the app to be shown in the right corner of the screen"<br/>
     Then the branch name will be "feature/FE-001-place-app-logo"
 - You should try to commit your changes as often as possible (this avoids undoing a lot of code when you blow something up)
 - ALWAYS add a description to your commits